sponsfreixes/jinja2-fragments/README.md

 pre-commit install
 ```

-From now on, every time you commit your files on this project, they will be automatically processed by the tools listed
+From now on, every time you commit your files on this project, they will be automatically processed by Ruff.
-above.

 ## How to run tests